This article was updated on July 1, 2020, to conform with additional guidance the U.S. Department of Labor (DOL) issued and its temporary regulations.

 - Self-Quarantine—when the employee has been advised by a health care provider to self-quarantine due to concerns related to COVID-19;

-- COVID-19 Symptoms—when the employee is experiencing symptoms of COVID-19 and seeking a medical diagnosis;
+- COVID-19 Symptoms—when the employee is experiencing symptoms such as a fever, dry cough, shortness of breath, or other COVID-19 symptoms recognized by the U.S. Centers for Disease Control and Prevention and is seeking a medical diagnosis;

-- School/Childcare Closure—when the employee is caring for a son or daughter of such employee if the school or place of care of the son or daughter has been closed, or the child care provider of such son or daughter is unavailable, due to COVID-19 precautions (this is the only one that appears to overlap with E-FMLA);
+- School/Childcare Closure—when the employee is caring for a son or daughter because the school or place of care of the son or daughter has been closed, or the childcare provider of such son or daughter is unavailable, due to COVID-19 precautions.

 - Similar Conditions—when the employee is experiencing a “substantially similar condition” as specified by the Secretary of Health and Human Services in consultation with the Secretary of the Treasury and the Secretary of Labor.

 - These conditions have not been identified yet.